Dual MSF-MSBA Degree FAQ

 The main benefits to joining the Dual MSF-MSBA Degree program directly are the full 21 shared credits across programs.
 Tuition is charged per credit, so students save both money and time on those overlapping courses.
 If students take advantage of the full 21 shared credits between programs, they will take 63 credits during the dual-degree program.
 For information on tuition, either see the tuition question above in this FAQ, or visit the MSF Tuition and MSBA Tuition webpages.

-Another benefit of joining the dual degree program directly is an earlier, more targeted approach to your career coaching with your GBCC coach.
+Another benefit of joining the dual degree program directly is an earlier, more targeted approach to your career coaching with your Carlson Business Career Center (CBCC) coach.
 They will better be able to help you build your career plan sooner and help you attend the workshops, networking events, and other career activities that will be the best use of your time.
 If you plan to pursue an internship during the program, they will also be able to help you land that position sooner.

 Experiential learning with real client companies is woven throughout our curriculum.
 Classes teaching quantitative and technical skills include live case examples for students to apply the skills and tools they are learning in a realistic context.
 The MSBA portion of the program also includes multiple live case competitions with companies across industries.
 Students also complete a semester-long experiential learning project with a partner company with the Carlson Analytics Lab, taking place during spring semester of the second year, and unfolding over 14 weeks.
 Working in teams of four to six, students work directly with their partner companies to derive business value from data analytics.
 Advised by faculty and staff members, students run their own projects from start to finish, assessing needs and devising project-specific approaches to the work.
 Students finish their MS in Business Analytics degree with real work experience, making them very attractive to potential employers.
 Watch student videos about the Carlson Analytics Lab and learn more about past projects with Sun Country Airlines and the Mall of America.

 While internships are not built directly into our curriculum, the 14-week experiential learning capstone project is real client work, and is very similar to an actual internship.
-Our Graduate Business Career Center (GBCC) helps students include these projects on their resumes, and to discuss them with future potential employers (e.g., in job interviews).
+Our Carlson Business Career Center (CBCC) helps students include these projects on their resumes, and to discuss them with future potential employers (e.g., in job interviews).
 Please view the question above for more information on experiential learning.

-Dual MSF-MSBA Degree students also have the option to pursue an outside internship, with assistance from the GBCC, during the Spring B semester term.
+Dual MSF-MSBA Degree students also have the option to pursue an outside internship, with assistance from the CBCC, during the MSF Spring B semester term.
+International dual-degree students are eligible for CPT during that term.
 Visit our MSF-MSBA Sample Schedule for details.

 The MSF curriculum teaches students to use and gives opportunities to apply the following languages, tools, and databases: